Skip to content

 If option is not chosen, trimming of all three is enabled.

-Default behaviour is to trim all detected adapters, primers, or barcodes.
+The default behaviour is to trim all detected adapters, primers, and barcodes.

 Note that this only applies to DNA.
 RNA adapters are always trimmed.